-We alone are responsible for making payments on our guaranty.
+On September 8, 2008, we entered into a senior preferred stock purchase agreement with the U.S. Department of the Treasury pursuant to which we issued to it one million shares of senior preferred stock and a warrant to purchase, for a nominal price, shares of common stock equal to 79.9% of the outstanding common stock of Fannie Mae.
+Nevertheless, we alone are responsible for making payments under our guaranty.
 The DMBS certificates and payments of principal on the DMBS certificates are not guaranteed by the United States and do not constitute a debt or obligation of the United States or any of its agencies or instrumentalities other than Fannie Mae.

-Description of DMBS certificates. . .
+Description of DMBS certificates...